Picture of a typical installation of an electric baseboard heater in bathroom.

 Over all, we prefer electric heating where it’s practical.
 Indeed, de-centralized heating is the way to go.
 Why?
 Because you can control the temperature in each room separately.
 Heaters are easy to repair and cheap to replace.
 Plus, should you lose heat in one room, the other heaters keep working.

-Related Posts to Electric Heat Pros and Cons
+Related Posts to Pros and Cons of Electric Heat

 1. Baseboard Heater Installation Tips